In Excel, it is very easy to split first, middle, and last names that appear in the same column into separate columns by using different ways.

 Follow the same procedure to separate last names into a separate column.

-Usually, the Flash Fill feature is enabled by default.
+Generally, the Flash Fill feature is enabled by default.
 If it does not work in your Excel, after typing the first name in the first cell, you can simply select the second cell and click the ‘Flash Fill’ button from the Data Tools group on the ‘Data’ tab.

-Immediately, the rest of the cells will be filled out with first names.
+Now, the rest of the cells will be filled out with first names.

 Next, double click on that plus icon.
 This will fill the rest of the cells.
 At this point, the results are incorrect, you’ll see both first names are repeated again and again.
-Then, at the bottom right corner of the resulting data, you will see a small Auto-Fill icon like it is shown below.
+Then, at the lower right corner of the resulting data, you will see a small Auto-Fill icon like it is shown below.
 Click on this ‘Auto-fill’ icon and select ‘Flash Fill’.

 This would fill first names in all the cells: